-A large proportion of the anticipated 182 dwellings that will be delivered by KO within the Western area will be within the lower cost housing bracket.
+A large proportion of the anticipated 268 dwellings that will be delivered by KO within the Central area will be within the lower cost housing bracket.

-We continue working closely with KO to support its delivery of public housing.
+We continue to work closely with KO to support its delivery of public housing.
 We believe all of the housing KO will deliver will be in the more affordable range.